milesj/boost/docs/debug.md

 ### Verbose Output

 Debug messages are already hidden behind the `DEBUG` environment variable, but Boost takes it a step further to support verbose debugging.
-Messages logged with `debugger.verbose()` will not be displayed unless the `BOOST_DEBUG_VERBOSE` environment variable is set -- even if `DEBUG` is set.
+Messages logged with `debugger.verbose(message: string, ...args: any[])` will not be displayed unless the `BOOST_DEBUG_VERBOSE` environment variable is set -- even if `DEBUG` is set.

 ```ts
 // Will not write!